hildeweerts/responsiblemachinelearning/book/introduction/machinelearning/modelevaluation.md

 ## Model Calibration

 The confidence score is sometimes referred to as the predicted probability.
 However, **the predicted values of many machine learning algorithms cannot be directly interpreted as probabilities**.
 Calibration is the extent to which the predicted value corresponds to an actual probability.
-For example, a model is well-calibrated if out of all instances that receive a confidence score of 0.7, the fraction of instances that actually belongs to the positive class is also 0.7.
+For example, a model is well-calibrated if out of all instances that receive a confidence score of 0.7, the fraction of instances that belong to the positive class is also 0.7.
 Calibration can be an important characteristic when confidence scores are used for decision-making by domain experts.
-In particular, a decision threshold for calibrated scores can be directly interpreted in term of different misclassification costs.
+In particular, a decision threshold for calibrated scores can be directly interpreted in terms of different misclassification costs.
 For example, if a calibrated confidence score is used for suggesting a specific treatment in clinical decision-making, a decision threshold of 0.1 means that we accept up to 9 false positives (i.e., unnecessary treatments) for each true positive.
 Such a direct connection between misclassification rates and a particular decision threshold cannot be made for uncalibrated scores - although we can still, of course, compute precision to draw similar conclusions.

 You can assess how well a model is calibrated using a calibration curve, which sets out the mean predicted probability against the fraction of positives.